wisdom-oss/gateway-service-watcher/README.md

 * Service Name &rarr; `wisdom-oss.service.name` (accepts string)
 * Access Path &rarr; `wisdom-oss.service.path` (accepts string)
 * Upstream Name &rarr; `wisdom-oss.service.upstream-name` (accepts string)
-* Healthcheck &rarr; `wisdom-oss.service.enable-healthchecks` (accepts bool)

 ## Usage
 This tool connects to the docker daemon under `/var/run/docker.sock` and looks up all the containers labeled with `wisdom-oss.isService=true`.
-It then queries the information endpoint of a container `/_info` and/or uses the values from the other labels to register the service at the Kong API Gateway.
 The API Gateway needs to be labelled with `wisdom-oss.isGateway=true` to be found by this service.
 Important: The service watcher only supports one API Gateway at the same time.
 Therefore, only one container should be labeled as the gateway.